-Whenever you hear people talk about ketamine, they are just talking about it generally, but in reality, it is available in three different forms for altogether different reasons.
-How they are different from each other and what their purpose is will help you to decide which one is suitable for your needs.
+Whenever you hear people talk about ketamine, they are just talking about it generally, but in reality, it is available in three different forms for various purposes.
+The factors that differentiate them and their purpose will help you decide which is the best fit for you.

 - R-S ketamine

-Then comes the next line of questions such as, how are they different from each other?
+Then comes the following line of questions: How are they different from each other?
 What is their purpose of using?
 How to find out which one will work for you?

 You need to understand these three types of ketamine before knowing about their function and everything.

 How are these different?

 Ketamine is available in different isomeric forms, like many other drugs.
 Despite the same bond arrangements of the molecule, there is a difference in their three-dimensional structures.
 You can call these R (+) and S (-) ketamine due to their different spatial arrangements, which are right-hand and left-hand mirror images of each other.

 With this difference in their molecular structure, their pharmacological properties, metabolism, and how they bind in your brain change.

 Both isomers of ketamine have their individual properties respectively; keeping those differences in mind, pharma companies have used these drugs for different purposes.